Multiple Teams on Tuesdaysee information/entry

 Always carry the rule book with you, find the appropriate rule and read out the penalty if necessary.

 If there are alternative actions ALL options should be stated before asking the person concerned which option they wish to use.

-If a player does not agree with your ruling they can ask for an appeal at the end of the session.
+If a player does not agree with your ruling they may make an appeal at the end of the session.

 Other directors playing on the night should be requested to review your decision and revise it if necessary.

 In the event of complaints of inappropriate behaviour the committee should be informed.

 Any Psychic bidding should be recorded and notified to the committee.